 Gathering user feedback is an essential part of user-centered design and we strive to regularly test our assumptions and design decisions.
 To reduce bias, ideal candidates would not be part of the product development team.

 With complex software, it can often prove challenging to recruit ideal users for testing because of their availability.
 Nevertheless, we believe testing with less-than-perfect users is better than not testing.

 To optimize time and effort, we carefully decide which design assumptions we want to test.
 These decisions will ultimately influence what we make clickable in the prototype.

 We prepare a moderator’s script, task assignment descriptions, and a note-taking spreadsheet.
 Finally, we book meeting rooms, and send invites to test candidates.

-A test session usually includes the test candidate, moderator, dedicated note-taker, and one or more observers.
+Our user testing session usually includes the test candidate, moderator, dedicated note-taker, and one or more observers.
 Only the test candidate and the moderator communicate throughout the session.

 Negative observations are grouped as we identify overbearing topics, for which we then brainstorm possible fixes.